Danticipation/Chakrai/PRODUCT_FEATURES.md

 - **Professional Collaboration**: Partnership with mental health organizations and universities
 - **Innovation Pipeline**: Cutting-edge therapeutic technology integration and development

-TraI represents the future of accessible, professional-grade mental wellness support with comprehensive privacy protection and healthcare integration capabilities.
+Chakrai represents the future of accessible, professional-grade mental wellness support with comprehensive privacy protection and healthcare integration capabilities.